 Do you love talking to people, sharing the stories and history?
 Summer brings a busy time to the Park and Volunteers can assist in staffing the Visitor Center at Johnstown Flood National Memorial, roving the park grounds, trails, and historic structures answering questions and interpreting park history.

 Internships for college students interested in gaining experience in interpretation or with historic research are also available.
-For more information about internship opportunities contact Megan O’Malley, Chief of Interpretation at 814-886-6150 or through email at e-mail us.
+For more information about internship opportunities, contact the Chief of Interpretation.